santiago-federici/ReactJS-NotionClone/README.md

 ## 📝 Description

-A clone of the [Notion](https://notion.so/) website where you can create tables and track your daily tasks.
+NotionClone – a web application inspired by [**Notion**](https://notion.so/) – provides users with the tools to efficiently organize their lives by creating tables and managing daily tasks.
+Experience the flexibility of organizing information and stay productive with a user-friendly interface.

 <div id="-stack"></div>